 Gifts in Action - Our Top Stories

-SoundCareKids is the focus of this year's Christmas Forest Fund-a-Need.
+SoundCareKids was the focus of the 2016 Christmas Forest Fund-a-Need.
 Supported entirely by private donations, SoundCareKids is a support program for families with children who have experienced the death of a significant person in their lives.

 Thanks to every one of you who support Providence St. Peter Foundation with financial gifts, gifts-in-kind or through volunteering.
 You change lives for the better, and we are grateful that you stand alongside Providence to help ensure that quality health care is made available to those less fortunate in our community, especially programs which serve the poor and vulnerable.